mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 * Changing the order of layers
 * Zoom to map extend of layers
 * Query the metadata of layers
-* control the time dimension of the layer
+* Control the time dimension of the layer

 .. figure:: ../../../figures/layertree/layertree_example_dialog.png